Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 Manipulation Tactic #3 Exploiting Authority

-And when they refused to give the shock, the man in the lab coat simply made some statements like:
+But the participants kept going because the man in the lab coat simply made some statements like:

 65% of participants continued to the highest level of 450 Volts.